o365soa/soa/README.md

 * SharePoint Online
 * Microsoft Teams
 * Power Apps admin
-* From the Microsoft Graph PowerShell SDK:
+* Microsoft.Graph.Authentication from the Microsoft Graph PowerShell SDK
-   * Microsoft.Graph.Authentication
-   * Microsoft.Graph.Applications
 * Active Directory

 Note: For SharePoint Online, if a non-PowerShell Gallery version of the module is installed, it is removed from the PS Module Path to prevent conflicts.